Vanderhoof/alembic-dddl/docs/tutorial.md

 ### Seting up Alembic

-To create migrations we first need to initialize Alembic environment
+Before we could migrations we first need to initialize the Alembic environment

 ```shell
 (venv) $ alembic init migrations